-claire's story
+leah's story

-Claire is 14 years old.
-When she was referred to join the Creative Mentoring programme in 2020, she was going through a period of significant challenge at home, in education and within her social group.
-Claire had experienced severely traumatic events in her life that had impacted her confidence, self-belief, behaviours and attitudes.
-This presented itself in destructive behaviours that resulted in disengagement, violence, police intervention, exclusion and severe mental health needs.
-According to other professionals, Claire could "have derailed at any point".
+Leah is 14 years old.
+When she was referred to join the Creative Mentoring programme in 2020, she was going through a period of significant challenge at home, in education and within their social group.
+Leah had experienced severely traumatic events in her life that have impacted her confidence, self-belief, behaviours and attitudes.
+This presented itself in destructive behaviours that have resulted in disengagement, violence, police intervention, exclusion and severe mental health needs.
+According to other professionals, Leah could "have derailed at any point".

-A Creative Mentor was commissioned to work with Claire to encourage her to positively re-engage in education and develop trust in adults and peers around her.
+A Creative Mentor was commissioned to work with Leah to encourage them to positively re-engage in education and develop trust in adults and peers around them.

-Claire was matched with a Creative Mentor and their weekly one and a half hour sessions initially focused on understanding how her trauma had impacted her life through visual arts.
+Leah was matched with a Creative Mentor and their weekly 1 and a half hour sessions initially focused on understanding how their trauma has impacted their life through visual arts.

-Through working with their Creative Mentor, despite having experienced loss within the family and significant relationship challenges over the same timeframe, Claire has since returned to school and is regularly engaging, so much so that she used the time she would have spent with her Creative Mentor to do extra revision and preparation for her GCSEs.
-Claire said to her Creative Mentor before her last session that she now understands that staff and professionals are working for her best interests and has better relationships with them because of this.
+Through working with their Creative Mentor, despite having experienced loss within the family and significant relationship challenges over the same timeframe, Leah has since returned to school and is regularly engaging, so much so that she used the time she would have spent with her Creative Mentor to do extra revision and preparation for her GCSEs.
+Leah said to her Creative Mentor before her last session that she now understands that staff and professionals are working for her best interests and has better relationships with them because of this.